A message on the topic of biological death. Main signs of clinical death

 - cardiac arrest.

-biological death characterized by the onset of irreversible processes in tissues and organs.
+Biological death characterized by the onset of irreversible processes in tissues and organs.

 Signs of clinical death